zipfworks/sprongo/README.md

 Sprongo provides [ReactiveMongo](http://reactivemongo.org/) integration with [Spray](http://spray.io/) which makes building a REST API easier.

+This library helps power the API at [https://dealspotr.com/](https://dealspotr.com/)

 ## Building the Library ##

 To use Sprongo, you'll need to build the project and publish it locally